-The Fort Hall fur trading post in Idaho was particularly noteworthy in the history of the fur trade, transportation-communications, and overland emigration.
+The Fort Hall fur trading post in Idaho was particularly noteworthy in the fur trade history, transportation communications, and overland emigration.
 The fur trading post, however, also had associations with military-Indian affairs.

 Around 1837 the Hudson’s Bay Company purchased Fort Hall from Wyeth, reconstructed it with adobe, and enlarged it considerably.
-It became a center of the Rocky Mountain fur trade and was such a lucrative enterprise that the Hudson’s Bay Company maintained it until approximately 1856, or a decade after the United States acquired full rights to the Oregon country from Great Britain.
-The post served an acculturative role among the intermountain tribes similar to that of Fort Union Trading Post, North Dakota, Fort Laramie, Wyoming, and Bent’s Old Fort, Colorado among the Plains Indians.
+It became a center of the Rocky Mountain fur trade.
+It was such a lucrative enterprise that the Hudson’s Bay Company maintained it until approximately 1856, or a decade after the United States acquired full rights to the Oregon country from Great Britain.
+The post served an acculturative role among the intermountain tribes similar to Fort Union Trading Post, North Dakota, Fort Laramie, Wyoming, and Bent’s Old Fort, Colorado, among the Plains Indians.

 In 1849 the Loring Expedition of Mounted Riflemen from Fort Leavenworth, Kansas, establishing posts along the Oregon Trail, founded Cantonment Loring, often incorrectly known as Fort Hall, about three miles up the Snake River from the fur trading post.
 Loring left two companies to erect a permanent post and proceeded to Fort Vancouver, Washington.
-A shortage of forage and provisions, however, caused the abandonment of the cantonment the next May.
+However, a shortage of forage and provisions caused the abandonment of the cantonment the following May.

 In 1865-66, slightly to the north of the Fort Hall site, Oregon Volunteers protecting the Oregon Trail maintained temporary Camp Lander.
-For materials, they may have utilized log and adobe scraps from the old fort.
+They may have utilized log and adobe scraps from the old fort for materials.
 Federal troops returned to the area in 1870, but they established a new post, also named Fort Hall, 25 miles to the northeast.

 The fur post site is on the Fort Hall Indian Reservation.
 A small monument stands about 50 yards from the edge of the American Falls Reservoir.
 The only surface remains are low earth mounds outlining the fort’s walls.
-Except for the waters of the reservoir, the natural scene is relatively unchanged.
+Except for the reservoir’s waters, the natural scene is relatively unchanged.
 The sites of the nearby posts of Cantonment Loring and Camp Lander, often confused with Fort Hall, have not been ascertained.